jnyfah/jnyfah.github.io/_posts/semanticAnalysis.md

 ```

-the output of the semantic analyisis would be an annotated AST that looks like this:
+the output of the semantic analysis would be an annotated AST that looks like this:
 ```
                          =
                         / \